 Do I return the jars?

 Yes!
 Jars should be washed and returned with the same white plastic lid.
 Please try to bring them weekly.

 Should I scrub the writing of the jars?

 Yes please.
-The easiest way is with a little warm water, a drop of soap, and a scrubby pad.
+Easiest way is with a little warm water, a drop of soap and a scrubby pad.

 What does the writing on the jars mean?

 The first, a number, is the day that your cow was milked and jar filled.
 The second letter(s) are the first letter of the cow's name from which your milk came.
 The last is your name.